with the O'Dive system

 Detail of a bargraph’s components

-The decompression optimisation margin (i.e. the complement of the QI to 100%) can be visualised splitted in two components: the severity of the dive profile and the production of vascular microbubbles.
-Note that two different dives of the same diver with very different bubble levels can lead to similar values of QI index (for example, a dive with moderate severity and many bubbles and a dive with high severity and few bubbles) .
+Note that two different dives of the same diver, with very different bubble levels, can lead to similar QI values (for example: a dive with moderate severity and many bubbles vs. a dive with high severity and few bubbles) .

 5. What other feature does O'Dive offer?

 The O’Dive application is divided into 4 versions: Sport, Advanced, CCR and Technical.
 They enable the management of all kind of dives: from open-circuit air dives to closed-circuit (rebreather) dives with Trimix diluent up to 125 meters (details available here: https://o-dive.com/commercial-offers/).
 In addition to the results dynamically computed for each dive, O’Dive allows to visualise the simulated effects of the modification of a set of dive parameters on the QI index.

 In O’Dive ONE, the diver can quantify the benefits of the following options:

 - Extend the duration of the last stop

 - Plan the decompression using Nitrox richer in oxygen, with a possibility to set the value between 40%O2 and 100%O2

 - Plan the use of Nitrox as bottom gas, setting the value of %O2 up to 1.4 bar of Pp O2